keboola/developers-docs/integrate/storage/api/configurations.md

 }
 {% endhighlight %}

-State is considered as an internal property of a component and you should avoid modifying it.
-The only reasonable modification of state is to delete it -- in that case, the configuration will run as if it were run the first time.
-To delete the state, set it to `{}`.
+`State` is considered an internal property of a component and you should avoid modifying it.
+The only reasonable modification of
+`state` is to delete it -- in that case, the configuration will run as if it were run for the first time.
+To delete the `state`, set it to `{}`.
-If configuration rows are used, then the state is stored separately for each row and the `state` node in configuration root is not used.
+If configuration rows are used, then the `state` is stored separately for each row and the `state` node in configuration root is not used.

 ## Working with Configurations